 Custer decided not to wait for support and hit the Indian camp alone.
 First, he divided his forces into 4 parts – the first, under the command of Major Marcus Reno, was to hit the Indian camp from of the south, another, under the command of the Custer, was to attack at about the same time from the north.
 In the rearguard was a battalion, under Captain Frederick Benteen‘s control, and the convoys were entrusted to Captain McDougall.

 At sunrise on June 25, Reno attacked the Indian camp, falling into a trap, because Sioux and Cheyenne warriors did not defend their tents, but quickly outflanked Reno’s forces.
 At the beginning of the clash, Reno ordered his men to dismount and fire at the enemy from what cover they could find; when things got dire, he was compelled to order a retreat.
-At the beginning of organized, then chaotic, when the next major Reno shot dead Custer’s favorite Indian scout, Bloody Knife.
+At the beginning of organized, then chaotic, when Custer’s favorite Indian scout, Bloody Knife, was shot.
 The arrival of Benteen and McDougall saved Reno from being massacred; they went there with the intention to stop the fleeing Indians, but were suddenly supporting Reno’s retreating cavalry.
 The combined forces stopped the warriors, but they neglected to send Custer news of the failed attack, thus Custer continued his part of the plan going – as it turned out – to his death.

 The Battle of Little Bighorn ushered in a wave of resentment against the native Indians and increased the number of troops deployed on the border of Montana and Wyoming.
-The Great Plains, including the Black Hills, were conquered by the Americans, and Indian tribes were forced into reservations.
+The Great Plains, including the Black Hills, were conquered by the US settlers, and Indian tribes were forced into reservations.

 After the battle, Chief Sitting Bull and his tribe had to flee to Canada from pursuing US Cavalry.
 The US authorities deprived the tribes of the Sioux food by burning the prairie near the Canadian – American border and killing bison herds.
 In 1881, Sitting Bull was forced to return to the United States, where he was compelled to remain on the reservation.
 In 1885 he even performed in the famous rodeo of Buffalo Bill.
 In 1890, accused of involvement in the Ghost Dance, he was shot dead while being arrested by Indian police in the service of the US government.